 - A completely random scavenger hunt, with clues from the sports world, literature, and maybe even cooking.
 The point is to get people talking and learning more about each other.
 A random hunt lets each individual show off their specific area of expertise, and is great for new friends.
 Make sure to pair people in groups for better conversation opportunities.

-Sometimes I think adults like to dress up at Halloween even more than the kids do.
-Costume parties are a wonderful way to get everyone to show a fun side to themselves while they get to know each other.
-You could award prizes for the best costume, require each guest to do some karaoke, or just let people mingle and guess what their individual getups are supposed to be.
+Costume parties are a wonderful way to get to know new friends and show a fun side to yourself.
+You could award prizes for the best costume, require each guest to do some karaoke, or just let people mingle and guess what their individual get ups are supposed to be.
 Themes could include a homemade costume party (which shows off each friend's creative side), or even a couple's Halloween party in which each couple's costume has to be related to each other.

 Pumpkin Carving Party

 Pumpkin carving has become an art form in the last few years, with people creating elaborate designs or even covering the outside of the vegetable with glue and glitter.
 Pumpkin carving parties allow people to show off their technical and creative skills, since part of the fun is envisioning your idea for a design and then trying to execute it.
 Not always so easy.
 This type of party is also good for both kids and adults alike.

 Many people really get into decorating their house or garage every year, so why not go all out and create a truly haunted experience for your friends?
 You can serve creepy refreshments, tell a spooky ghost story, or just give your guests a momentary scare as they enter your haunted abode.

 Bad Poetry Night